Concrete Surface Prep Part 1: Unsound Concrete

 Spalling is similar to scaling, except the expansion occurs from deeper within the concrete, causing the surface to disintegrate into larger fragments.
-Common causes are rebar corrosion due to carbonation, intense heat that causes water vapor to expand violently, improperly constructed joints, and crack deterioration.
+Common causes are steel reinforcing corrosion due to carbonation, intense heat that causes water vapour to expand violently, improperly constructed joints and crack deterioration.

 A delamination is a hollow, horizontal plane below the surface that forms when a finish is applied before water and air can bleed out of the concrete.
 When crushed by traffic or a heavy load, the delaminated section detaches from the slab, exposing aggregate.